disidrosi/disidrosi.github.io/content/guides/02-installing-orca-macos/index.md

 TOTAL RUN TIME: 0 days 0 hours 0 minutes 17 seconds 708 msec
 ```

+If the output confirms 4 parallel MPI processes and terminates
-If everything ran successfully, ORCA and Open MPI are correctly installed and
+normally, both ORCA and Open MPI are working.

-functioning.
-You can now take full advantage of ORCA's capabilities for
-parallel quantum chemical calculations!
+> [!note]

-**Note:** The parallel calculation took 17 seconds and 708 milliseconds, while
+> The parallel run took 17.7 seconds versus 0.3 seconds in
-the identical calculation in serial took only 302 milliseconds.
-Setting up the
-parallel environment and managing communication between processes adds time.
-This overhead can offset the benefits of parallel execution, which becomes
-evident in calculations of simple molecules.
+serial.
+MPI startup and inter-process communication add overhead that
+outweighs the benefit for small calculations.
+The speedup becomes
+visible on larger systems.